 The Pain: You are on a daily low-dose aspirin regimen prescribed by your doctor.

 The Bad: Can cause GI distress if you’re not accustomed to it.
 Even a low 81 mg dose can impair your blood's ability to clot.
 (NSAIDs block an enzyme that produces a layer of mucus that protects your stomach.
-Without it, you’re prone to nausea, diarrhea, and stomach cramps.)
+Without it, you’re prone to nausea, diarrhea, Foods That Cut Inflammation to Improve Performance.)

-The Rx: Safe How to use over-the-counter pain meds to treat running-related injuries, if you are on a regimen.
+The Rx: Safe more so if taken pre or midrun, if you are on a regimen.
 Trail (or clutzy) runners may want to skip due to risk of bleeding.
 Can also worsen swelling and bruising.

 Quercetin & Polyphenol